Healthy Homes Assessment Waterloo

 Waterloo Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement in all Waterloo and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory throughout Waterloo and New Zealand rental houses where it’s reasonably practicable to put in.

-• A Healthy Homes Intent to Comply Statement as well as an Insulation Statement, and an Insurance Statement should be included in any renewed, new or varied tenancy agreement.
+• A Healthy Homes Intent to Comply Statement, an Insulation Statement and an Insurance Statement should be included in any renewed, new or altered tenancy contract.

-• Landlords and property managers must keep records that demonstrate the conformance to all Healthy Homes Standard that apply or will be applicable throughout the tenancy period of your rental home.
+• Landlords and property managers must keep records that demonstrate conformance with each Healthy Homes Standard that apply or will be applicable during the tenure of the rental property.

-• Property managers and private landlords should ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Property managers and private landlords have to make sure their rental properties comply with the Healthy Homes Standards within 90 days of any renewal, new or a change in lease.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

-• All homes let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2024